 The effects of EMFs have been thoroughly researched over the past decades in numerous scientific studies.
 The World Health Organization (WHO) analyzes the findings of scientific research and most recently made a statement regarding the results in 2014.
-In its statement, it concludes that the current threshold values for EMFs ensure that mobile communications technology can be used safely and further development should be accompanied by research.
-In 2020, after evaluating current scientific research, the ICNIRP once again confirmed the protection concept for EMFs, as they occur in mobile communications.
+In its statement, it concludes that the current threshold values for EMFs ensure that mobile communications technology can be used safely and that research should accompany further development of the technology.
+In 2020, after evaluating the latest scientific research, the ICNIRP once again confirmed the protection concept for EMFs, as they are used in mobile communications.
 According to ICNIRP, the threshold values ensure comprehensive protection for people and the environment.
-This also applies to frequency ranges used by 5G, because, like earlier network types, 5G requires high security standards.
+This also applies to frequency ranges used by 5G, because, like earlier network types, 5G requires high safety standards.
 Safe operation of mobile communications technology in Germany is therefore ensured.

 Consumer protection is a multi-faceted topic at Deutsche Telekom.
 A core element is keeping our customers’ data safe and secure.
 Data protection and data security are therefore top priorities for us.

 Children and young people, in particular, need to be shielded from dangers online.
 That’s why protecting children and young people also plays a big part in what we do.
 We take youth protection aspects into consideration in our product and service design.
 When we develop services that are relevant in terms of youth protection in Germany, we consult our youth protection officer for suggestions of restrictions or changes.
 We have appointed a child safety officer (CSO) at each of our national companies within the EU who is responsible for issues pertaining to the protection of minors.
 The CSO acts as a central contact for stakeholders from the community in the respective country and plays a key internal role in coordinating issues related to youth protection.
 We thereby strengthen Deutsche Telekom’s lasting and transparent commitment to protecting minors.